MelonHiker/cppg/README.md

 **Note that you need G++ installed to generate C++ solution of the problem.**

-You can run following command to check if G++ is installed in your environment
+You can run following command to check if G++ is installed in your environment:

     ```console
     g++ --version
     ```